AtomicConductor/conductor_client/docs/meta.md

 #### Conductor terminology.

-To save time, we probably want to find consistent ways to express concepts that are particular to Conductor or clloud rendering. e.g. At Conductor, Your account at Conductor, on Conductor's servers??
+To save time, we probably want to find consistent ways to express concepts that are particular to Conductor or cloud rendering. e.g. At Conductor, Your account at Conductor, on Conductor's servers??

 ### Workflow